Safety and Security

 Suspending a OneCard:

 Temporary meal cards are available at any Campus Dining Services Dining Manager’s office and are for use by residence hall students only.
-Temporary meal cards can only be requested if your OneCard has not yet been suspended.
+Temporary meal cards can only be requested if a OneCard has not yet been suspended.

 Room Entry and Room Inspection